Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Rigid SLAM}

-Rigid SLAM has been applied in endoscopy for decades, with applications in fields such as CT-guided sinus surgery~\citep{burschkaScaleinvariantRegistrationMonocular2004}.
+Rigid SLAM has been applied in endoscopy for decades, with initial applications in fields such as CT-guided sinus surgery~\citep{burschkaScaleinvariantRegistrationMonocular2004}.
 In the rigid SLAM problem, we are looking to estimate a set of camera poses along with a map of the environment.
 Thankfully, if we would like to track individual points in the environment, we can calculate their motions easily as the entire motion is explained by the rigid 6DoF transformation the camera undergoes.
 A sparse map (set of points in space) can provide us with localization, rigid 6DoF motion estimation, and sparse measurements.
-Sometimes we would also like a dense map (rather than sparse); the primary reasons for this are for enabling visualisation or dense surface reconstruction for applications such as scanning.
-Here we will summarize the methods in Rigid SLAM for MCV, followed by some sections on map densification, localization, and dealing with texture.
+Sometimes we would also like a dense map rather than a sparse one; the primary reasons for this are to enable visualisation or dense surface reconstruction for applications such as tissue scanning.
+Here we will summarize the methods in rigid SLAM for MCV, followed by some sections on map densification, localization, and dealing with texture.
 Table~\ref{tab:rigidslam} provides an overarching summary of rigid SLAM methods.

 ORB-SLAM~\citep{mur-artalORBSLAMVersatileAccurate2015} is the most commonly used approach and will be seen throughout these MCV works, with some modifications for each environment.
 ORB-SLAM is appealing as it uses sparse ORB features to maintain real-time performance.
-It provides relocalization using the same features (using a bag-of-words method called DBoW2) and refines pose with bundle adjustment in both a local and global manner.
-Since many video frames look similar, these methods use keyframes (individual frames with separation in time and poses) so bundle adjustment and loop closure (recognizing when we have looped back to the same location, thus reducing drift) steps only have to look at a smaller set of frames.
-For estimating camera pose in the real-time thread, it can be efficiently performed using the prior pose along with a constant velocity estimation.
-Points are detected and matched to the map, and the current pose is refined to best match them.
+It provides relocalization using the same features by using a bag-of-words method called DBoW2, and refines pose with bundle adjustment in both a local and global manner.
+Since many video frames look similar, SLAM methods use keyframes (individual frames with separation in time or poses) so bundle adjustment and loop closure (recognizing when we have looped back to the same location, thus reducing drift) steps only have to look at a smaller set of frames.
+For estimating camera pose in the real-time thread, the prior pose along with a constant velocity estimation can be used for efficiency.
+Points are detected and then matched to the map, and the current pose is refined to best match them.